SylvainGa/Garmin-WeeWX/README.md

 What's new:

+V0.96.3
+Workaround for a bug that Garmin never fixed

 V0.96.2
 Optimized Glance code and made the scroll speed more consistent across watches screen resolution New option to scroll further so the top/bottom edge are cleared